Effective surjectivity of Galois representations of products of elliptic curves over function fields

-be the mod-$\ell$ Galois representation of $A$.
-Equivalently, this is the product of the mod-$\ell$ Galois representations of the factors $E_i$.
-The determinants of the projections of $\rho_{A,\ell}$ to each component must agree, each being equal to the $\ell^\textnormal{th}$ cyclotomic character of $K$, and so the image of $\rho_{A,\ell}$ is contained in the determinant locus
+the mod-$\ell$ Galois representation of $A$, that is, the product of the mod-$\ell$ Galois representations of the factors $E_i$.
+Since the determinants of the projections of $\rho_{A,\ell}$ to each component must agree, each being equal to the $\ell^\textnormal{th}$ cyclotomic character of $K$, the image of $\rho_{A,\ell}$ is contained in the determinant locus